- What Is Ghosting on a Monitor?

 If the graphics driver update didn’t correct your display issue, we can then go ahead and modify the settings on your monitor.
 Proceed to the fix below.

-Fix 2: Modify the Display Settings on Your Monitor
+Fix 3: Modify Your Monitor’s Display Settings

 The settings on your monitor are probably suboptimal.
 Adjusting them will help resolve the ghosting issue.
 There are a number of modifications that you can try.
 Find them below.

-Check the Monitor’s Refresh Rate and Response Time
+Adjust the Monitor’s Refresh Rate and Response Time

 How to Increase Your Monitor’s Refresh Rate